SBoudrias/Inquirer.js/packages/prompts/README.md

 # Advanced usage

 All inquirer prompts are a function taking 2 arguments.
-The first argument is the prompt configuration.
+The first argument is the prompt configuration (unique to each prompt).
 The second is providing contextual or runtime configuration.

 The context options are: